Summarize this article with:

 How do I style nested lists differently?

-How do I create custom numbered formats?
+How do I create numbered lists with letters or roman numerals?

 Conclusion